Deanfost/janus-test/README.md

 # janus-test

+This branch is modified to work on the Vacillate VM provisioned for the Decidio team.
+It uses SSL termination on WSS by virtue of the node-http-proxy.
+All services but Janus use a self-signed SSL certificate. **The Janus instance is not configured to refuse HTTP or normal WS requests/connections.
+However all requests made by the client and express server should go through the proxy.**

 A test app for the Janus WebRTC server.
 Contains a Fedora dockerfile for a Janus container, and a simple express api server.
 In addition, original source code for reunitus react app taken from https://github.com/agonza1/reunitus.